Kappowicz/Kappowicz/README.md

 ### Hi, I'm Jacob.
-I'm a Junior Programmer at Silent Bear Studio, working now on UFS2.
+I'm a Game developer at Silent Bear Studio, working now on UFS2.
 If you have some cool open-source projects, I'm open to contribute. </br>
 In my free time I'm working on my own small project - Gym Tracker </br>
 and also improving my programming skills in Leetcode.